umatrangolo/nio-notes/NOTES.md

 The server Channel is ready but still unbound.
-Every Channel has an internal socket that we can use: this allowed to not copy over all the java.net._ API to the NIO package.
+Every Channel has an internal socket that we can use: this allowed to not copy over all the java.net._ API into the NIO package.

     scala> ssc.socket.bind(new java.net.InetSocketAddress(1090))